What are the Board’s responsibilities?

 The Association’s Board of Management serves to ensure that the Association operates effectively, having regard to its objectives and its legal and moral obligation to tenants, those in housing need and the communities in which it operates.

 It is responsible for setting, monitoring and reviewing the overall aims, objectives and policies of the Association and overseeing its performance.
-It is supported by Audit & Risk Management and Remuneration Committees.
+It is supported by the Audit & Risk and Independent Living Committees.

 Becoming a Board Member